zhenning/riak_wiki/pages/Riak/Installation/Installing-Erlang.md

 Riak 1.2 requires [[Erlang|http://erlang.org/]] R15B01 or later.
+Riak 1.0 requires [[Erlang|http://erlang.org]] R14B03 or later.
 Riak versions prior to 1.0 will not function on the R14B02 or later.
 Riak versions prior to 0.12 will not function on the R14 series of Erlang.
 For Erlang to build and install, you must have a GNU-compatible build system, and the development bindings of ncurses and openssl.

-<div class="note"><div class="title">Erlang Version Note</div>The Riak binary packages for Debian and Ubuntu, Mac OS X, and RHEL and CentOS include an Erlang distribution, and do not require that you build Erlang from source. <strong>You must download and install Erlang, if you are planning on completing [[The Riak Fast Track]], however</strong>.</div>
+<div class="note"><div class="title">Erlang Version Note</div>The Riak binary packages for Debian and Ubuntu, Mac OS X, and RHEL and CentOS include an Erlang distribution, and do not require that you build Erlang from source.
+However, <strong>you must download and install Erlang if you are planning on completing [[The Riak Fast Track]]</strong>.</div>

 ## Install using kerl
 You can install different Erlang versions in a simple manner with the [kerl](https://github.com/spawngrid/kerl) script.
-It is probably the easiest way to install Erlang from source on a system, and typically only requires a few commands to do so.
+This is probably the easiest way to install Erlang from source on a system, and typically only requires a few commands to do so.
 Install kerl by running the following command:

 ```bash
 curl -O https://raw.github.com/spawngrid/kerl/master/kerl; chmod a+x kerl
 ```

 To compile Erlang as 64-bit on Mac OS X, you need to instruct kerl to pass the correct flags to the `configure` command.
-The easiest way to do it is by creating a `~/.kerlrc` file with the following contents:
+The easiest way to do this is by creating a `~/.kerlrc` file with the following contents:

 ```text
 KERL_CONFIGURE_OPTIONS="--enable-hipe --enable-smp-support --enable-threads